schollz/paracosms/README.md

 ### automatic warping

-imported audio is automatically warped when either the `guess bpm` parameter is activated, or when "`bpmX`" occurs in the filename. for example of this latter case: if your sample is called "`cool_sound_bpm120.wav`" then it will assume a bpm of 120 and automatically stretch it to match the current norns clock in a way that doesn't affect pitch. _note:_ if you change the norns clock after starting *paracosms* then the samples will not be warped to fit anymore.
+imported audio is automatically warped when either the `guess bpm` parameter is activated (i.e. from the startup script), or when "`bpmX`" occurs in the filename. for example of this latter case: if your sample is called "`cool_sound_bpm120.wav`" then it will assume a bpm of 120 and automatically stretch it to match the current norns clock in a way that doesn't affect pitch. _note:_ if you change the norns clock after starting *paracosms* then the samples will not be warped to fit anymore.

 _another note:_ if you include "`drum`" in the filename, then warping happens without using pitch-compensation.